-Dysgraphia is a learning disability characterized by problems with writing.
+Dysgraphia makes it difficult for a person to form letters in writing.
 It’s a neurological disorder that can affect children or adults.
-In addition to writing words that are difficult to read, people with dysgraphia tend to use the wrong word for what they’re trying to communicate.
+People with dysgraphia may also use the wrong word for what they’re trying to communicate.

 The cause of dysgraphia isn’t always known, though in adults it sometimes follows a traumatic event.

 Once the condition is diagnosed, you can learn strategies to help overcome some of the challenges it presents in school and in life.

 Illegible handwriting is a common sign of dysgraphia, but not everyone with messy penmanship has the disorder.
 It’s also possible to have neat handwriting if you have dysgraphia, though it may take you a long time and a lot of effort to write neatly.

 - incorrect spelling and capitalization

 - inappropriate sizing and spacing of letters

 - difficulty copying words